mintlu8/bevy_defer/README.md

 This allows some access to be immediate without deferring.
 If `&world` is available, all `get` access is immediate.
-This would block parallelization so do keep that in mind.
+This would block parallelization, however.

 ## Implementation Details